 At the top right is a list of all peptides identified during the search.
 The actual peptides displayed depends on the setting of the 'Display' option in the bottom toolbar: Disp.
-Unique only the highest scoring peptide of each kind is displayed (default).
+Unique .
+Several options are available: Unique only the highest scoring peptide of each kind is displayed (default).
 Different modifications count as different peptides, even same modification in different locations.
 Only modified only modified peptides are displayed.
 No Cys and No ox. omits modified cysteines and modified oxygens which may obscure other information.
 All all peptides that fit the search criteria are shown.